S. 4213: Data Center Water and Energy Transparency Act of 2026

 S. 4213 Common Questions

-Which data centers have to report under S4213?
+Which data centers would have to report under S. 4213?

-When would big data centers have to start reporting energy and water use?
+When would big data centers have to start reporting?

-Do new or expanded data centers have to file 5-year projections before opening?
+Do new data centers have to report before they open?

 Yes.
-Under the Data Center Water and Energy Transparency Act of 2026, anyone constructing or expanding a data center expected to reach 25 megawatts must report projected energy and water use for the first 5 calendar years (SEC.
-3(b)).
+Anyone building or expanding a data center expected to hit 25 megawatts has to file projected energy and water use, plus efficiency proposals, for its first five calendar years of operation.

-Does a data center report to the state or the federal government under S4213?
+Does a data center report to the state or the federal government?

-Under S4213, operators report to the State if it has a collection program; otherwise they report jointly to the EPA Administrator, Secretary of Energy, and Secretary of Agriculture (SEC.
-3(a)).
+To the state, if it runs a collection program.
+If a state has no program, operators report jointly to the EPA, the Secretary of Energy, and the Secretary of Agriculture instead.

 Based on S. 4213 bill text